StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

             ├── docker-compose.yml
 ```
 ### accounts.txt
-modify to use your own usernames and posting keys
+Modify to use your own usernames and posting keys
 ```
 username:postingkey
 username:postingkey
 ```

 ### config.txt
-no modification needed to run but you can modify if you want to!
+No modification needed to run but you can modify if you want to!
 ```
 ##################General Settings##################
 PRIORITIZE_QUEST=true